-For daily driver eye protection, we think that the NoCry Safety Glasses are the bee's knees.
-They're lightweight with quality lenses and an adjustable fit, and comfortable enough that, at moments, we even forgot that we were wearing them when we had them on — an uncommon feat in a world of protective glasses.
-The low profile of the NoCry glasses worked well with respirators, hats, masks, and ear protection.
-They also performed surprisingly well on our impact tests and didn't get too scratched up with all the abuse we laid on them.
-The lens is also very clear and didn't distort our testers' vision, so no tired eyes at the end of the day.
+We think that the NoCry Safety Glasses are the bee's knees for daily driver eye protection.
+They're lightweight with an adjustable fit and quality lenses, and comfortable enough that, at moments, we even forgot that we were wearing them — an uncommon feat in a world of protective glasses.
+The low profile of the NoCry glasses worked well with hats, respirators, masks, and ear protection.
+They also performed surprisingly well on our impact tests and didn't get too scratched up, even after all the abuse we laid on them.
+The lens is also highly transparent and didn't distort our testers' vision, so there were no tired eyes at the end of the day.
 We can't complain about the price either.

-Although there are a few features that make the NoCry spectacles adjustable, and we like that they have holes to attach straps to, they are pretty standard.
-Unlike some of the others we tested, they lack a gasket of any kind and they don't come with a strap for the holes provided.
+Although there are a few features that make the NoCry spectacles adjustable, and we like that they have holes to attach straps to, they are a pretty standard design.
+Unlike some of the others we tested, they lack any kind of a gasket, and they don't come with a strap for the provided holes.
 Some dust can creep up between the cheeks, too, so we do wish they hugged the cheeks a bit closer.
-This is a tradeoff, though, because that gap also made them ventilate better with a respirator.
-All in all, we loved the NoCry product for those who need a well-rounded daily pair of eye protection for anything from tree trimming to carpentry to chemistry.
+This is a tradeoff, though, because that same gap also made them ventilate better with a respirator.
+All in all, we loved the NoCry product for those who need a well-rounded daily pair of eye protection for anything from tree trimming to chemistry to carpentry.

 For serious eye protection, you have to bring out the big guns, and this means goggles.
-We found the SolidWork Safety Goggles to provide the most protection while being quite comfortable.
-The thick rubber gasket provides coverage from nearly all dust and fumes, and provides surprisingly good impact protection.
-While goggles often get foggy, the anti-fog coating SolidWork put on their lens worked quite well, even with a respirator and in a high humidity environment.
+We found the SolidWork Safety Goggles to provide the most protection while remaining quite comfortable.
+The thick rubber gasket provides coverage from nearly all fumes and dust and provides surprisingly good impact protection.
+While goggles often get foggy, even with a respirator and in a high humidity environment, the anti-fog coating SolidWork put on their lens worked quite well.

-Although the rubber gasket seals out dust and is pretty comfortable, because of the broad contact the rubber has with skin, our testers found that it got quite sweaty under there.
+Although the rubber gasket seals out dust and is pretty comfortable, our testers found that it got quite sweaty under there because the rubber has a broad contact with skin.
 While dealing with sweaty goggles, we also realized that it's hard to adjust the strap for tightness while wearing the goggles.
-Taking off the goggles when you have on gloves possibly covered in something like a concrete stain, hat, or mask isn't always convenient.
-That being said, when we needed heavy-duty protection, these were our favorite.
-We recommend the SolidWork Safety Goggles for people who need heavy-duty protection from dust, fumes, and impact.
+Taking off the goggles isn't always convenient when you have on a hat, mask, or gloves possibly covered in something like a concrete stain.
+That being said, these were our favorite when we needed heavy-duty protection.
+We recommend the SolidWork Safety Goggles for people who need serious protection from fumes, dust, and impact.

-If you don't wear safety glasses every day, or if you tend to lose or break them a lot, sometimes you don't want to invest in something more expensive.
+If you don't wear safety glasses every day, or if you tend to break or lose them a lot, sometimes you don't want to invest in something more expensive.
 Enter the Radians Mirage.
-Even though they only cost a few bucks, they offer adequate side and bottom coverage for simple tasks.
-They're also so light our testers didn't find they pressed on the top of their ears or nose, even after hours of wear.
+They offer adequate side and bottom coverage for simple tasks, and they only cost a few bucks.
+They're also so lightweight our testers didn't find they pressed on the top of their nose or ears, even after hours of wear.

-To an extent, you do get what you pay for, and the Mirage lacks durability.
-It can shield eyes from direct contact with shards or sawdust, but it might not survive long in your toolbox.
-The nose bridge and hinges flex easily, so much so that a heavy wrench on top of them might snap them, so you do need to take care how you store them.
+You do get what you pay for, and the Mirage lacks durability to an extent.
+They can shield eyes from direct contact with sawdust or shards, but might not survive long in your toolbox.
+The hinges and nose bridge flex easily, so much so that a heavy wrench on top of them could snap them, so you do need to take care with how you store them.
 We also found that they scratch easier than other models we tested.
-We think these are the best choice if you're doing a smaller project and won't need to wear them regularly, or if you want to keep a spare backup pair at hand.
+We think these are the best choice for smaller projects and if you won't need to wear them regularly, or if you just want to keep a backup pair on hand.

-For how small and inexpensive the 3M Virtua Safety Glasses are, they bring a lot to the table.
-The Virtua hugs the face closely, providing excellent coverage for sport-style glasses.
-They also feature a removable foam gasket that helps prevent stray dust or debris from flying into one's eyes.
-One nice feature they have is an attachment system for corded earplugs (not included) that also makes for a good keeper loop.
-The Virtua glasses were also easy to use with a respirator mask and a hat, and we barely noticed them while going about our work.
+For how inexpensive and small the 3M Virtua Safety Glasses are, they bring a lot to the table.
+For sport-style glasses, the Virtua hugs the face closely, providing excellent coverage.
+They also feature a removable foam gasket that helps prevent stray debris or dust from flying into one's eyes.
+A nice feature is their attachment system for corded earplugs (not included), which also makes for a good keeper loop.
+The Virtua glasses were easy to use with a hat and a respirator mask, and while going about our work, we barely noticed them.

-One disadvantage of the glasses is that they are so lightweight they are a little flimsier than most of the other pairs we tested.
-Although we didn't experience this in our tests, if these glasses accidentally got crushed under tools or in a bag, they could be more likely to break.
-For high humidity environments, they also don't have the greatest fog protection, but they do ventilate adequately with a respirator.
-Without the foam gasket, the nose bridge is a little harsh for our taste, and our testers ended up with deep indentations in their noses at the end of the day wearing these.
-Overall, these are an excellent and versatile product, one of our favorites, and come in at an unbeatable price.
-If you use eye protection regularly and tend to go through them quickly, we would recommend these.
+One disadvantage of the glasses is that they are so lightweight that they're a bit flimsier than many other pairs we tested.
+Although we didn't experience this in our tests, these glasses could be more likely to break if they accidentally got crushed under tools or in a bag.
+They also don't have the greatest fog protection for high humidity environments, but they do ventilate adequately with a respirator.
+The nose bridge is a little harsh for our taste without the foam gasket, and our testers ended up with deep indentations in their noses at the end of a day of wearing these.
+Overall, they are a versatile and excellent product — one of our favorites — and come in at an unbeatable price.
+We would recommend them if you use eye protection regularly and tend to go through them quickly.

-If you are looking for eye protection with adaptability for everything from running a wood chipper to spraying muriatic acid, look no further than the Pyramex I-Force glasses.
-This pair of spectacles can go from full-protection goggles with a full strap and foam gasket, to a stripped-down pair of standard glasses with regular temples.
-In either mode, they provided excellent protection and durability.
-To keep track of all the parts we'd recommend a full-on glasses case with these, but we loved how versatile one pair could be.
+If you are looking for eye protection with adaptability for everything from spraying muriatic acid to running a wood chipper, look no further than the Pyramex I-Force glasses.
+This pair of spectacles can go from full-protection goggles with a foam gasket and full strap to a stripped-down pair of standard glasses with regular temples.
+In either mode, they provided excellent durability and protection.
+To keep track of all the parts, we'd recommend a full-on glasses case with these, but we loved how versatile one pair could be.

-When you have to go big on personal protective equipment the Dewalt Concealer DPG82 is for you.
-With a full rubber gasket and low profile elastic headband, these goggles are here to protect your eyes when the work gets nasty.
-The full gasket and small vent holes prevent dust, fumes, sprays, and almost anything else that might come your way during dirty work.
-When it comes to fumes and dust, we found these goggles to integrate well with a dual filter half mask, what most think of when they hear the word "respirator."
-The goggle gasket fits well over the rubber mask of the respirator providing complete face protection without needing a full filter mask.
+When you have to go big on personal protective equipment, the Dewalt Concealer DPG82 is for you.
+With a low profile elastic headband and full rubber gasket, these goggles are here to protect your eyes when the work gets dirty.
+The full gasket and small vent holes prevent fumes, dust, sprays, and almost anything else that might come your way during nasty work.
+When it comes to dust and fumes, we found these goggles to integrate well with a dual filter half mask, which most think of when they hear the word "respirator."
+The goggle gasket fits well over the respirator's rubber mask providing complete face protection without needing a full filter mask.

 Although the Dewalt goggles provide tons of protection, it wasn't as comfy as the other goggles we tested.
-The thinner gasket creates pressure points, particularly on testers' foreheads that got uncomfortable after hours of use.
-We also think a less bright or clear frame would have been a better choice as we found the yellow frames were a bit annoying to have at the edge of our vision.
+The thinner gasket creates pressure points that got uncomfortable after hours of use, particularly on testers' foreheads.
+We also think a clear or less bright frame would have been a better choice as we found the yellow frames were a bit annoying to have at the edge of our vision.
 Still, the Dewalt Concealer DPG82 is a quality pair of goggles with a high level of protection and works well with other PPE.

 The Pyramex Fortress has a few things going for it.
 We liked the low profile sport style that worked well under a hat, mask, or both.
 The nose bridge was also nicely adjustable and comfortable, and the rubberized bridge and temples kept the glasses tight to our face.
 The Fortress was nicely durable and took both dull and sharp impacts well.
 The price is especially appreciated.

 We did frequently notice the huge gap between our testers' cheeks and the bottom of the lens.
-Our lead tester was able to almost slip his thumb completely under it, leaving plenty of room for an errant splinter to fly into one's eyes or fill with dust.
+Our lead tester was able to almost slip his thumb completely under it, leaving plenty of room for dust or an errant splinter to fly into one's eyes.
 However, if you need a cheap pair of glasses to beat up, these are a decent choice.

 As far as safety glasses go, the Kleenguard Maverick comes as a pretty standard package.
 The clear fins provide the side protection of the Maverick, which helps maintain peripheral vision, something many of the others we tested didn't.
 The temples also fit snugly under a hat or mask, whereas some of the other models were awkwardly pushed up when our testers tried to wear them with a ball cap.
 They also provided adequate impact protection, although the flatter profile takes impacts more squarely than the sport style glasses, which allow impacts more likely to deflect away.